There is need for new vocabulary to describe Ugandan youth

-There are these categories that people use to describe young people in Uganda which I think doesn’t do a good job of reflecting all the things that young people are doing in their lives.
-I know lots of people where I work in Eastern Uganda, where people might not have a salaried job, but they are doing something.
-They are doing something in their church.
-And they are doing something in local politics.
-And they are doing something in the market place.
-And they are doing something in their clan.
+There are these categories that people use to describe young people in Uganda which I think don’t do a good job of reflecting all the things that young people are doing in their lives.

-It is capturing that and putting a language onto that – putting a language on how young people themselves, who are a large category in Uganda, those aged 20 to 25 years, talk about what they are doing.
-And in that sense, develop some new language, some new categories for thinking about, you know, people in Uganda who are often labelled “unemployed”, who are often labelled as “not doing much”, having “wasted their education.”
+Putting a language on how young people themselves, who are a large category in Uganda, those aged 20 to 25 years, talk about what they are doing.
+And in that sense, develop some new language, some new categories for thinking about people in Uganda who are often labelled “unemployed”, as “not doing much”, having “wasted their education.”

-So, one of the things I have observed, you know, is that there are lots of ways in which people are actually actively using their education.
+One of the things I have observed, you know, is that there are lots of ways in which people are actually actively using their education.
 They may not have the perfect job, on a government seat, or an NGO office, but they use their education.
 They use their education in the courts.
 They use their education to help their family.
 They use their education to help think about business.

 It is those types of things that we want to put on the table.
 And hopefully, we will see if there is an audience.
 And hopefully, help policy makers, civil society, young people, of course, think about putting a new type of vocabulary on the categories that we use when we are talking about, you know, the majority of Uganda’s population.